 CMC Grant Applications

 Grants for hosted events will only be considered if the request is to assist in costs associated with supplies, site and equipment rental, or other non-food expenditures.
+Per University of Minnesota policy, CMC grant funds must not be utilized by any means (directly or indirectly) for alcohol or services that provide alcohol.

 Requests must be submitted by using below forms.
 Completed request applications must be submitted at least one month (30 days) prior to the event or meeting.
 Please submit applications and direct any questions to email@example.com.